-The Division of the Historical Resources is requesting permission to retroactively renew its membership with the NCSHPO, the professional association of the State government officials who carry out the national historic preservation program as delegates of the Secretary of the Interior pursuant to the National Historic Preservation Act of 1966, as amended (NHPA) (16 USC 470).
-This request is retroactive because the invoice was not processed in time to be submitted to an earlier meeting.
+The Division of the Historical Resources is requesting permission to renew its membership with the NCSHPO, the professional association of the State government officials who carry out the national historic preservation program as delegates of the Secretary of the Interior pursuant to the National Historic Preservation Act of 1966, as amended (NHPA) (16 USC 470).
 The Division of Historical Resources has been a member of NHSHPO since its inception and has included the expense in its budget approved by the Legislature.